Afrikan tähti: History

 The board game was first published year 1951 in Helsinki, Finland.
-Stories of the world's largest diamond – the Star of Africa – had inspired the imagination of young Kari Mannerla.
-He managed to get a hold of a map of Africa in the English language and picked exotic sounding places.
+Stories of the world's largest diamond – the Star of Africa having been found in South Africa – had inspired the imagination of young Kari Mannerla after he had been watching Humphrey Bogart films.
+He managed to get a hold of a wrinkled map of Africa in the English language and picked exotic sounding places such as Casablanca and Dar es Salaam.
 He then drafted land, sea and air routes arbitrarily across and around the continent.
 During his design process, an important innovation was that players could pick their route of choice, instead of following a pre-set course.
 A further revelation was the tokens that are shuffled before each game and placed randomly throughout the board.
 None of the players know which surprise is hidden under each token.
 The robbers and horseshoes were considered to add to the excitement of the game.

+Kari Mannerla had been designing board games since he was 14 years old.
+Some of his games included Totalisaattoriravit, Gangsterit kiinni, Radiumtaistelu Marsissa, Merten kauhu (1948) and Inkan aarre.
+He sold these games for a small one-time fee, and none of them became lasting favourites like Afrikan tähti.

 Afrikan tähti was the last of Kari Mannerla's games.
-He was then already an ‘experienced’ 19-year-old game designer and he intuitively sensed that this one was unique.
+He was then already an "experienced" 19-year-old game designer and he intuitively sensed that this one was unique.
 He offered it to the large book publishing company Tilgmann.
 Price negotiations took a few years and finally he accepted a modest compensation for 10,000 printed games.
 His condition to the publisher was that any further prints would be negotiated separately.
 This was not an issue to the publisher because most board games would not go on to be reprinted.
 However, the next year another 10,000 copies were printed, and the game received many subsequent reprints.
 The game sold more than 100,000 copies in seven years, which is a record even today.